Perfect Tomato Bruschetta

 You Will Need

-1/2 pound ripe tomatoes, at room temperature (3 to 4 medium)
+1 pound (450g) ripe fresh tomatoes, at room temperature, 3 to 4 medium

 Directions

-1Halve tomatoes then remove and discard the majority of the seeds.
-Chop tomatoes into 1/4-inch chunks then add to a medium bowl with a generous pinch of salt, a small pinch of black pepper, one tablespoon of the olive oil and the basil.
-Stir and let sit 10 minutes.
+1Prepare tomato topping: Chop the tomatoes into 1/4-inch pieces, then add to a medium bowl with a generous pinch of salt, a small pinch of black pepper, and 2 tablespoons of olive oil.
+Stir and let sit for 10 minutes.

-3Rub one side of the bread while still warm with garlic — two to three strokes per bread slice should do it.
+3Rub garlic over the bread: Rub one side of the warm grilled bread with garlic (two to three strokes per slice should do it), and then place onto a serving plate with the garlic-rubbed side facing up.

 Adam and Joanne's Tips